tetrahedron-technologies/pydhsfw/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-The pydhsfw could always use more documentation, whether as part of the
+The pydhsfw project could always use more documentation, whether as part of the
 official pydhsfw docs, in docstrings, or even on the web in blog posts,
 articles, and such.

+The pretty useful extension `autodoc`_ is activated by default and lets
+you include documentation from docstrings.
+Docstrings can be written in
+`Google style`_ (recommended!), `NumPy style`_ and `classical style`_.

+This is a concise `example <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_ of how to implement docstrings in the Google style.

 Fix Bugs
 ~~~~~~~~